Metachromatic leukodystrophy occurs when the body lacks enzymes needed to break down a certain lipid.

 There is also a milder adult form.

-Before birth, metachromatic leukodystrophy may be diagnosed in the fetus by using the prenatal screening tests chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more .
+Before birth, metachromatic leukodystrophy may be diagnosed in the fetus by using the prenatal screening tests chorionic villus sampling Chorionic Villus Sampling Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more or amniocentesis Amniocentesis Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more .

 After birth, doctors do nerve conduction studies Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to measure the speed at which nerves conduct impulses.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to measure the speed at which nerves conduct impulses.
 Blood and urine tests are also done.
-Doctors do the imaging tests computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) of the brain to look for signs of damage to the myelin sheaths.
+Doctors do the imaging tests computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) of the brain to look for signs of damage to the myelin sheaths.

 Doctors also measure levels of arylsulfatase A in white blood cells or skin cells.
-Genetic testing Genetic Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more , which is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder, is also available.
+Genetic testing Genetic Counseling and Genetic Testing Before Pregnancy Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
+Some genetic disorders are hereditary and others are spontaneous.
+Hereditary genetic disorders are passed down... read more , which is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder, is also available.

 This disease cannot be cured at the present time.
 However, bone marrow transplantation or stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
 (See also Overview of... read more may help people who have mild forms of the disease.